CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricFlowControlPolicy.md

 ```

 ### -PriorityFlowControlMode
-Configure PFC on a per-port basis to enable the no-drop behavior for the CoS as defined by the active network qos policy.\n* `auto` - Enables the no-drop CoS values to be advertised by the DCBXP and negotiated with the peer.A successful negotiation enables PFC on the no-drop CoS.Any failures because of a mismatch in the capability of peers causes the PFC not to be enabled.\n* `on` - Enables PFC on the local port regardless of the capability of the peers.\n* `off` - Disable PFC on the local port regardless of the capability of the peers.
+Configure the Priority Flow Control (PFC) for each port to enable the no-drop behavior for the CoS defined by the System QoS Policy and an Ethernet QoS policy.
+If Auto and On is selected for PFC, the Receive and Send link level flow control will be Off.\n* `auto` - Enables the no-drop CoS values to be advertised by the DCBXP and negotiated with the peer.A successful negotiation enables PFC on the no-drop CoS.Any failures because of a mismatch in the capability of peers causes the PFC not to be enabled.\n* `on` - Enables PFC on the local port regardless of the capability of the peers.\n* `off` - Disable PFC on the local port regardless of the capability of the peers.

 ```yaml
 Type: FabricFlowControlPolicy.PriorityFlowControlModeEnum